moshix/breakterm/README.md

 Left cursor for left
 Right cursor for right

+You can also invoke the program and pass it how many starting lives you want (with -l 5 for 5 lives), and with -a 20% (for ball acceleration percent at each new game level).

-You start with 4 lives and at level 1.
+You start by default with 4 lives and at level 1.
 Each time you finish a level, the ball speeds up by 15%!
 Can you survive the next level?

 **Have fun!**

 Moshix
-June 21, 2024 - Firenze
+June 22, 2024 - Firenze

 ![Actual game screenshot ](https://github.com/moshix/breakterm/blob/main/screenshot2.png)